RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 >https://github.com/bradleyfay
 >https://savvastjortjoglou.com/nba-shot-sharts.html

-Thank you to Dominic Samangy for starting my interest in NBA data visualization with his incredible visuals on Twitter focusing on individual players and teams.
+Thank you to Dominic Samangy for starting my interest in NBA data visualization with his visuals on Twitter focusing on individual players and teams.

 >https://github.com/DomSamangy